littensy/charm/README.md

 end)
 ```

-You're also allowed to create new signals to sync to specific players, as long as the key is also unique to that player:
+You're also allowed to create new signals to sync to specific players, as long as the key is unique to that player:

 ```luau
 server.addSignalsToClient(player, {